[4 Steps] Django Social Login with Facebook

 $ python manage.py startapp prime

-Add new app in INSTALLED_APPS list.
+Add a new app to the INSTALLED_APPS list.

 INSTALLED_APPS = [